gurditsingh/hydeout/_posts/test.md

    a specific partition.

 **Parallelism standpoint**
-Number of partition is a architectural decision, the number of Kafka partitions will have its tradeoffs.
+Number of partition is a architectural decision, the number of Kafka partitions will have its tradeoffs. therefore, a right balance needs to be found based on use case needs and resource availability.

+if you have more partitions,  the more entry ZooKeeper has to make to keep track of them.
+And since ZooKeeper works on this registry in memory, the resources on ZooKeeper can become constrained

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NzY1NDkwNiwtMTI5ODExMjMxNCwtND
-Q1MjMwNzMwLC05Njk5NTkzNiwtMTY2MDU0OTM2OSwtMTYzNDc1
-MzcxNSwxMTg1NTc3MDcwLC0yMDU0NDg2NjgxLC00NzA0NTI2MD
-gsNjUwODk4MTgsLTIwODg3NDY2MTIsLTIwODg3NDY2MTIsLTEx
-NzE5Mjg0NSw5MzMzMDk3ODcsMTIxODQ3NjUwOSwtMTczODQxND
-AzLC04ODEwNDI1NjEsLTIwMTQzMjI4MzUsLTM3MzMyNzU0Nywy
-MzY5MTg0NDVdfQ==
+eyJoaXN0b3J5IjpbLTEzNDg2MDU1NDAsLTEyOTgxMTIzMTQsLT
+Q0NTIzMDczMCwtOTY5OTU5MzYsLTE2NjA1NDkzNjksLTE2MzQ3
+NTM3MTUsMTE4NTU3NzA3MCwtMjA1NDQ4NjY4MSwtNDcwNDUyNj
+A4LDY1MDg5ODE4LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2NjEyLC0x
+MTcxOTI4NDUsOTMzMzA5Nzg3LDEyMTg0NzY1MDksLTE3Mzg0MT
+QwMywtODgxMDQyNTYxLC0yMDE0MzIyODM1LC0zNzMzMjc1NDcs
+MjM2OTE4NDQ1XX0=
 -->